rokuk/heatwaves-soil-analysis/README.md

 Code is in [R/figures.R](/R/figures.R), figures are in the [figures](/figures) folder and the source data is in the [data](/data) folder.
 All data was provided by [ARSO](https://www.arso.gov.si) (Slovenian Environmental Agency).

 The code is available under the [MIT license](https://opensource.org/licenses/MIT).
-The data may be reused uder the conditions specified by ARSO (https://meteo.arso.gov.si/met/en/about/).
+The data may be reused under the conditions specified by ARSO (https://meteo.arso.gov.si/met/en/about/).